guillerglez88/rest-query/README.md

 # rest-query

 Clojure library for translating `url` into a `pg-sql` query using [honey.sql](https://github.com/seancorfield/honeysql).

-This lib aims to encourage the usage of url query-string for implementing search on restful APIs.
-Query params are linked to underlying data via `queryp` metadata.
+Query your postgres database using url syntax or use it for http search on your resful api.

 ## Usage